 There are several ways to get people into your MemberHub Site.
 One option is to send people to your public Site Joins Page, which is essentially a registration page for your site.
-This can be used in conjunction with or as an alternative to an import file of contact information. *Note: This does not add people as PTA members.
+This can be used in conjunction with or as an alternative to adding people with email addresses using the instructions here. *Note: This does not add people as PTA members.
 Use the Dues Payment Page for this function.

 Enabling your Site Joins Page allows your organization to provide a link to a public page where people can register themselves and family members (if applicable) to join your MemberHub site.
 You and/or other site administrators will then approve or reject the join requests.